UsabilityEngineering/Parkers/phase2/README.md

 ## Executive Summary:

+  -Investigated user experience to accommodate those with particular circumstances
+    -Such as a filter for handicap, motorcycles, and general -Gave users the option to pin their favorite locations -Added a crowd meter to have a general understanding of how times might impact the user -Linked to the personas and scenarios to represent our users -It gave the user several options to choose between different locations and had a high error tolerance for miss clicking a location or being packed on the drive there.
+    -Put in a chime that will automatically change the route once the parking lot is full, and this is for the user's safety -The alert can be canceled with a single click, similar to Google Maps -Made all wireframes interaction friendly
+    -All boxes or labels will lead to another wireframe -It is made to be as identical to an app as possible -The app has a simple menu was included for the user to change their account information or modify the setting -Allowed the user to give back feedback  about their experience

+## Wireframe Artboards

 For this second phase, we designed a wireframe and prototype to best match the data we collected in phase one.

 <img src="images/Sign In.png" width="200">